Shine a Light: Debugging Aptify Internals

 This is a result of a bit of fidelity being lost between the original source, the CLI representation, and the decompiled code generated by dotPeek.
 There can be several drivers behind this:

 - There are different ways to take CLI code and convert it into readable C#.
 This is basically analogous to asking different scholars to translate the same book.
-Even thought the original text might not change, the translations that are sources from it can be radically different (just ask any classic literature lover).
+Even thought the original text might not change, the translations that are sourced from it can be radically different (just ask any classic literature lover).

 - If the assembly you have decompiled was built in release mode (which is typical here, since if we have an assembly built in debug mode, we should have the source at hand), you might be seeing changes that the compiler has made to the code to improve performance (for example, inlining).